ahmadSaeedGoda/nodejs_habit_tracking_app/README.md

 ## Project Status

 This project is currently under development (Immature, subject to break, evolve, change, emits loud noise when running!!).
-Users now can do the above functionalities, As per requirements of the assignment.
+Users now can do the above functionalities, As per requirements of the assignment with the former disclaimer 👈 IN MIND!!!

 ## Installation and Setup Instructions

 You need the following requirements installed globally on your machine.

 ## Requirements
-- `Node.js` >= v14
-- `PostgreSQL` >= v16.2
-- Proxy Web Server: `Apache2` or preferably `NGINX` in case of creating a virtual host instead of specifying the port in URL rather than the default port `80`.

-<b><span style="background-color:yellow; color:black">Note:</span></b> The requirements listed above are needed in case you'll ignore the docker setup.
-Otherwise, if you find it convenient for you to work with `Docker` example files are available in the root directory of the project for convenience.
+- Docker Desktop 4.28.0 (139021) is currently the newest version available.
+- Enabled Kubernetes Cluster over Docker Desktop.
+Or the environment of your choice to have K8s && Docker up & running as per your OS.

 ### Getting The Codebase: